gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

 Host Routing    | if the destination is  a directly connected network, send it there otherwise send packet to default router Router routing  | Hosts never forward packets
-Dynamic routing | Routers talk to each other sharing info about connected networks RIP             | Distance vector protocol link-state routing protocol | router tests network through broadcast and updates table via link type condition.
+Dynamic routing | Routers talk to each other sharing info about connected networks RIP             | Distance vector protocol - First in BSD in 1982 - exchanges every 30 seconds via advertisment - each distance vector can have 25 advertisements. link-state routing protocol | router tests network through broadcast and updates table via link type condition.
 OSPF            | If two routes have the same cost, load is shared BGP             | Internet standard